dnjackson/eos/content/tutorials/concept-basics/apps-are-state-machines/index.md

 ## Actions

+Just as the states of a real app are richer, so the actions are a bit richer too.
+The label of the action includes not only the action name, but often some parameters too.

-The actions read and write these states.
-Here’s an action for adding an item to a cart:
+For example, here’s an action for adding an item to a cart:

 	add (c: Cart, i: Item)
-	  i.stock > 0
+	  when i.stock > 0
 	  c.items += i
 	  i.stock -= 1

-The first line says the item has to be in stock; the second adds the item to the card; and the third reduces the stock of that item by one.
-An occurrence of an action is defined by an action name and some parameters.
-You can imagine drawing an infinite state machine diagram, but instead of labels like *add* (as above) we have labels like *add (Cart\_0, Item\_1)*.
+An example occurrence might be *add (c0, i1)*, meaning an addition of item *i1* to cart *c0*.

+The definition of actions is just like it was with the simple egg timer, except now we have to read and write relating values.
+Here I’m using an [Alloy-like](http://alloytools.org) notation, in which

+	c.items += i

+means that item *i* is added to the set associated with the cart *c* by the *items* relation.
+In traditional mathematical notation, it’d be written like this

+	items' = items U {(c, i)}

+where *items’* is the value of the *items* relation after.
+So this action definition says that when the requested item is in stock, the item is added to the given cart and its inventory count is reduced by one.
+The *when* condition is a guard; if it doesn’t hold the action can’t happen.
+So you can’t add an item to your cart if the item is out of stock.

 Removing an item from a cart looks like this:

 	remove (c: Cart, i: Item)
-		i in c.items
+	  when i in c.items
 	  c.items -= i
 	  i.stock += 1

-When you checkout, a fresh order is created and made pending, the cart is deleted from the user’s carts, and the order is given the set of items that were in the cart:
+When you checkout, a new order is created and made pending, the cart is deleted from the user’s carts, and the order is given the set of items that were in the cart:

-	checkout (u: User, c: Cart, o: Order) fresh o
+	checkout (u: User, c: Cart, o: Order) new o
 	  u.pending += o
 	  c in u.carts
 	  u.carts -= c
 	  o.items := c.items

 Finally, when an order gets fulfilled, it’s moved from the set of pending orders to the set of fulfilled orders:

 	fulfill (u: User, o: Order)
-		o in u.pending
+	  when o in u.pending
 	  u.pending -= o
 	  u.fulfilled += o

 ## ER diagrams

-An ER diagram offers a nice way to show the state variables:
+An entity-relationship diagram offers a nice way to show the state variables:

 ![](er-diagram.jpg)